-Open Space and Ecosystem Services
+Ecosystem Services

 The benefits of open space lands within the region are extensive.
-In addition to water related management practices, there is a full range of societal and economic benefits attributable to open space.
+In addition to water resource benefits, there is a full range of societal and economic benefits attributable to open space.
 Ecosystem services provide one approach for framing the values and benefits of open space.